What are the objectives of Regulation (EU) 2016/426?

 How and when is compliance with EN standards required?

-EN 161 is an example of a harmonised European CEN standard adopted for the Gas Appliance Regulation that sets safety, construction and performance requirements for electrically operated automatic shut-off valves for gas burners and gas appliances.
+EN 161 is an example of a harmonized European CEN standard adopted for the Gas Appliance Regulation that sets safety, construction and performance requirements for electrically operated automatic shut-off valves for gas burners and gas appliances.

 What leads to CE marking?